Adyen/adyen-go-api-library/src/payout/docs/StoreDetailRequest.md

 ### NewStoreDetailRequest

-`func NewStoreDetailRequest(dateOfBirth time.Time, entityType string, merchantAccount string, nationality string, recurring Recurring, shopperEmail string, shopperReference string, ) *StoreDetailRequest`
+`func NewStoreDetailRequest(dateOfBirth string, entityType string, merchantAccount string, nationality string, recurring Recurring, shopperEmail string, shopperReference string, ) *StoreDetailRequest`

 NewStoreDetailRequest instantiates a new StoreDetailRequest object This constructor will assign default values to properties that have it defined,